lambdacasserole/helium/README.md

 ## Packing
 It's possible to pack the file `report_template.svg` into the `helium.py` script in order to create one portable script file for report generation.
 This can be useful if you want the `helium.py` file to stand alone without any dependency on other files in the same directory.
-To do this, make any adjustments you like to `report_template.svg` and run:
+To do this, make any adjustments you like to `report_template.svg`, ensure you've set up your virtual environment and run:

 ```bash
 bash he_pack.sh